wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 # 24. God Is the All-Doër, the *Jnani* a Non-Doër

 >God is the all-doër, the <span style=font-style:normal>jnani</span> is a non-doër.
-God himself does not say, “I am doing all”.
+God himself does not say, “I am doïng all”.
 To Him things happen by their own nature.
 To the <span style=font-style:normal>jnani</span> all is done by God.
 He sees no difference between God and nature.

 **Questioner:**&ensp;Some <span data-tippy-content="Enlightened beïngs">mahatma</span>s (enlightened beïngs) maintain that the world is neither an accident nor a play of God, but the result and expression of a mighty plan of work aimed at awakening and developing consciousness throughout the univer1se.
 From lifelessness to life, from unconsciousness to consciousness, from dullness to bright intelligence, from misapprehension to clarity — that is the direction in which the world moves ceaselessly and relentlessly.
 Of course, there are moments of rest and apparent darkness when the universe seems to be dormant, but the rest comes to an end and the work on consciousness is resumed.
 From our point of view the world is a valley of tears, a place to escape from as soon as possible and by every possible means.
 To enlightened beïngs the world is good and it serves a good purpose.
 They do not deny that the world is a mental structure and that ultimately all is one, but they see and say that the structure has meaning and serves a supremely desirable purpose.
 What we call the will of God is not a capricious whim of a playful deity, but the expression of an absolute necessity to grow in love and wisdom and power, to actualise the infinite potentials of life and consciousness.